Astrometric Effects of a Stochastic Gravitational Wave Background: Calculation of Angular Deflection Correlation Function

 We will assume that $h_{ij}(\mathbf{x}, t)$ is a Gaussian random process, as it is likely to be the sum of a large number of random processes.
 We also assume that it is zero-mean and stationary.
 It follows that the mode amplitudes $h_{A \mathbf{p}}(f)$ satisfy

 for $f,f'\geq 0$, where $H_0$ is the Hubble parameter and $\delta^2(\mathbf{p},\mathbf{p}')$ is the delta function on the unit sphere (see, e.g., \cite{Flanagan93}).

-Since the angular deflection $\delta\mathbf{n}(\mathbf{n},t)$ depends linearly on the metric perturbation, it will also be a stationary, zero-mean, Gaussian random process, whose statistical properties are determined by its two point correlation function $\langle \delta n^i \delta n^j \rangle$.
+Since the angular deflection $\delta\mathbf{n}(\mathbf{n},t)$ depends linearly on the metric perturbation, it will also be a stationary, zero-mean, Gaussian random process, whose statistical properties are determined by its two-point correlation function $\langle \delta n^i \delta n^j \rangle$.
 Specializing our expression (\ref{eqn:dsl4}) for the angular deflection to the form (\ref{eqn:hSGWB}) of the metric perturbation, we find

 \be \delta n^i(\mathbf{n},t) = \sum_{A=+,\times} \int_0^{\infty} df \int d^2\Omega_{\mathbf{p}} \: h_{A \mathbf{p}}(f) \: e^{-2\pi i f t} \: \mathcal{R}_{ikl}(\mathbf{n},\mathbf{p}) \: e^{A,\mathbf{p}}_{kl} + c.c. , \ee